•

 3. A brief report such as relevant conference summaries, case reports, or innovations in the field.

 • Abstract: No more than 250 words.
-Structured with paragraphs labeled: Purpose, Problem, Significance, Implications, Conclusion
+Structured with paragraphs labeled: Purpose, Topic Description, Outcomes, Discussion/Conclusions

 • Content: Any form of creative writing (essays, short stories, etc.) pertaining to personal experience or interaction with a patient or groups of patients.
 JIPC will only accept writing from health care professionals for this manuscript type